Top 5 Food Markets in Paris

 Marché Bio Batignolles: 34 Boulevard des Batignolles, 75017 Paris

 You know know our picks for the top 5 food markets in Paris!
-I hope that you’ve found this guide helpful, and that you’ll love discovering all the goodies Parisian food markets have to offer.
+I hope that you’ve found this guide helpful, and that you’ll love discovering all the goodies Parisian food markets have to offer (read this article to learn more about weird things French people eat!).
 If you have any questions or would like more information about anything, please don’t hesitate to contact us.

 See you soon in Paris!